xylude/wallpaper-penguin/readme.md

 Currently, the application is very simple.
 I'd be interested in continuing work on it if it gets some usage (and if I could find someone to help me learn more about Gjs).

+## Dependencies

+You will need gjs installed on your system to use this.
+Gnome 3 comes with it pre-installed.
+If the script doesn't work, refer to the installation instructions here: [https://gjs-tutorial.readthedocs.io/en/latest/install.html](https://gjs-tutorial.readthedocs.io/en/latest/install.html)

 ## Usage

 **To start the live wallpapers**